Aporo, Michoacán

-Aporo is one of 113 municipalities in the state of Michoacán, Mexico.
+Aporo is a municipality in the Mexican state of Michoacán, being the smallest municipality in Michoacán by area.
 The municipal seat is the town of Aporo.
 Most of the municipality is forested and considered to be part of Monarch Butterfly Biosphere Reserve, where millions of monarch butterflies arrive to stay five months each winter.
 The town and municipality have mostly adobe structures with tile roofs and the main architectural site is the San Lucas Evangelista Church, which was built in the 20th century.

 The town

 The town of Aporo is a small rural community of less than 3,000 people, accounting for about seventy percent of the municipal population. (inegi) It is located in the mountains at an altitude of 2,280 meters above sea level at the eastern edge of the state.
 The center of the town is the parish church of San Lucas Evangelista, which honors Saint Luke.
 This church is the most important architectural structure in both the town and municipality.
 The building of the church was the work of Eleuterio Raya Zavala, who was the parish priest of the area for thirty six years in the early and mid-20th century.
 He also had the Chapel of San Francisco built as well.
 This church hosts the annual feast day of the patron saint, Luke, with music, dance, amusement rides, fireworks mounted on structures called "castillos" (castles) and "toritos" (little bulls) which brings visitors from surrounding communities.
 During this and other festival typical dishes of the area include corundas, mole, barbacoa and "guenches" which is a larva found on strawberry trees.